linked-conservation-data/crmntp/source/ntp1.md

-# NTP1 is not identified by appellation type
+# NTP1 is not identified by appellation of type

 ## Domain: